bentonam/build-your-first-couchbase-application/exercises/exercise16/exercise16-instructions.md

 - Inflate the Results to `com.example.documents.Order`
 - Tip - You will need to use the ColdFusion `int()` function when referencing the `order_id` argument

-For your reference the data from the `getShippingMethods` method is used in the following views:
+For your reference the data from the `getOrder` method is used in the following views:

 - exercise16/com/example/documents/Order.cfc
 - exercise16/view/order-tracking.cfm